cj868/eside/readme.txt

-one final update and one more
+one final update and one more banana